tldr-pages/tldr/pages/common/node.md

 `node`

-- Evaluate JavaScript by passing it in the command:
+- Evaluate JavaScript code by passing it as an argument:

 `node -e "{{code}}"`